0xSplits/splits-sdk/README.md

 ## Testing

 Update the `.env` file with appropriate values for the variables present [here](packages/splits-sdk/.env.sample).
+If you see any failing forked tests it could be because of the outdated block number, make sure to update it to the most recent one.
+This should be automated in the future.

 Run mocked tests with `pnpm run test`.
 Run forked tests with `pnpm run vitest`.